benpate/remote/README.md

 ## Crazy Simple, Chainable HTTP Client for Go

-Remote is a paper-thin wrapper on top of Go's HTTP library, that gives you sensible defaults, a pretty API with some modern conveniences, and full control of your HTTP requests.
+Remote is a paper-thin wrapper for Go's HTTP library, that gives you sensible defaults, a pretty API with some modern conveniences, and full control of your HTTP requests.
 It's the fastest and easiest way to make an HTTP call using Go.

 Inspired by [Brandon Romano's Wrecker](https://github.com/BrandonRomano/wrecker).
 Thanks Brandon!